open-horizon/exchange-api/README.md

     - detect if a pattern is updated with service that has userInput w/o default values, and give warning
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

+## Changes in 2.1.0

+- Added `heartbeatIntervals` field to node resource

 ## Changes in 2.0.x

 - Rebased exchange api server to akka-http